google search cover

 What is SEO?

-Search Engine Optimization (SEO) refers to the practices that help your website appear more prominently in search engine results pages (SERPs).
+Search Engine Optimization (SEO) is the practice of improving your website’s visibility in search engine results pages (SERPs).
 The goal isn’t just higher rankings, but also attracting the right audience and converting that traffic into engaged users and customers.

 How Google Search Works